 Translation: Thank you for using our services.

-Beware of Belongings
+Take Care of Your Belongings

 お忘れ物のないように、ご注意ください